- (740) 245-7484

 COURSE DESCRIPTION: Variation and heredity in living organisms are considered at the whole organism, molecular, and population levels.
 This course includes an examination of the historical development of genetics from Mendel to modern research on DNA.
 This course also examines current biotechnology and some of its implications to society.

-PREREQUISITES: C- or better in BIO 20303 Ecology (formerly Ecology and Field Biology) and BIO 21303 Microbiology (formerly Cell Biology)
+PREREQUISITES: C- or better in BIO 20303 Ecology (formerly Ecology and Field Biology), BIO 21303 Microbiology (formerly Cell Biology) and CHM 15005 General Chemistry 1

 CREDIT HOURS: 4